betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 fixed memory (rope core).
 This data would be among the approximately 70 kilobytes of data hand woven into the rope core in the weeks before a mission.

-## Maintaining Knowledge of the State Vector At All Times

-A critical problem the AGC needed to solve was maintaining accurate knowledge at all times of spacecraft position and position rates (e.g. *velocity*), orientation (e.g. roll, pitch and yaw) and orientation rates (*rotational velocity*).
-This is the *state vector*.
-The inertial measurement unit (IMU), is the critical sensor system responsible for measuring linear and angular accelerations the spacecraft experiences.
-Integration of the accleration data is required to obtain velocity and position data.

-## Hypothetical Hardware and Revising Requirements

-## Management of a Big Software Project

-So much of the initial focus was on developing the AGC hardware that no one involved at the time had any clue about the monumental software development task that lay ahead.
-Developing software for the AGC eventually became the rate-determining factor in delivering flight ready units.

-## Digital Auto Pilots (DAPs)

-## Testing

-### All Digital (bit-for-bit) Simulator

-# Hardware Approach to Software

-Neither NASA nor MIT had any experience managing large software projects.
-They had plenty with hardware.
-As issues developing the software mounted, the decision was made to impose hardware-like development processes and oversight.
+# Digital Feedback Control System: Kalman Fitlers

+DAP decision

+systems.
+The whole system forms a complex feedback control system the stability<sup>[1]</sup> of which is an essential characteristic.
+Early on in the software development, the problem was to understand the equations governing spaceflight certain mission objectives and then develop approaches utilizing available sensors and controls to affect responses in real-time.

+Three key things impacted AGC software development more than any other.
+The first was the decision to implement a digital auto-pilot (DAP).
+The second was the design of the memory sub-system.
+The third was the 1967 fire of Apollo 1.

+# Apollo Mission Worklow: The AGC had an App for That
 Flying to the moon and returning safely involved a lot of coasting.
 A mission was divided into phases by *velocity changes*.
 For each manuever, there was a cooresponding program to handle it.
 In addition, time crtical maneuvers such as lunar landing, rendevouse and docking and re-entry required special groups of programs working together.
 For every phase of the mission, there was an *app* for that.
 But, whole programs utilized smaller sub-routines that performed highly specialized operations.

+A lunar mission was divided into phases by *velocity change manuevers*.
+For each manuever, *there was an app for that*; there was a cooresponding program in the AGC to manage the manuever.
+For time crtical maneuvers such as lunar landing, rendevouse & docking and re-entry, several programs worked in sequence.

+For any particular maneuver, factors impacting program development were considerable.
+They included zero gravity fuel slosh, changing center of mass due to fuel consumption, main engine throttle and gimbal characteristics, sensor drift and measurement biases and uncertainties, avoiding IMU gimbal lock, optimizing use of RCS propellants, contingency logic for failed (on or off) RCS thrusters, positions of Sun, Earth and Moon (all in constant motion) as well as their *lumpy*<sup>[3],[4]</sup>
+gravity fields, narrow windows of opportunity as lines of sight to ground communication stations varied.

+of spacecraft position and position rates (e.g. *velocity*), orientation (e.g. roll, pitch and yaw) and orientation rates (*rotational velocity*).
+This is the *state vector*.
+The inertial measurement unit (IMU), is the critical sensor system responsible for measuring linear and angular accelerations the spacecraft experiences.
+Integration of the accleration data is required to obtain velocity and position data.

+# Testing

+Norton

+### From Computers in Spaceflight: The NASA Experience
+> The need for formal validation rose with the size of the
+> software.
+Programs of 2,000 instructions took between 50 and 100 test
+> runs to be fully debugged, and full-size mission loads took from 1,000
+> to 1,200 runs ^12

+> There
+> always seem to be enough deficiencies in a final product that the
+> designers wish they had a second chance.